-Oil and gas are major industries in the energy market and play an influential role in the global economy as the world's primary fuel source.
-The processes and systems involved in producing and distributing oil and gas are highly complex, capital-intensive and require state-of-the-art technology.
+Oil and natural gas are major industries in the energy market and play an influential role in the global economy as the world's primary fuel sources.
+The processes and systems involved in producing and distributing oil and gas are highly complex, capital-intensive, and require state-of-the-art technology.

 This guide looks at the business of oil and gas and is intended to serve as a research aid to sources worldwide, with a specific emphasis on the United States.
 It covers a brief history of the oil and gas industry, an overview of companies and organizations, statistic and pricing resources, and regulations.
 The industry is often divided into three segments: